kawashinji/atlassian-whoslooking-connect/README.md

 ### Setup

 + Install the Atlassian SDK, Play, Postgres and Redis.
-+ In Postgres, create database 'whoslooking'.
++ Create postgres database 'whoslooking'.
-++ By default, the Who's Looking will use credentials whoslooking/whoslooking to access the database 'whoslooking' on localhost.
+	+ By default, Who's Looking will use credentials `whoslooking/whoslooking` to access database 'whoslooking' on localhost.
 If nececssary, you can configure this in `conf/application.conf`.
-+ Start it by running `redis-server`.
++ Start Redis by running `redis-server`.
-++ By default, Who's Looking will access Redis on localhost:6379 (which are Redis's defaults).
+	+ By default, Who's Looking will access Redis on localhost:6379 (which are Redis's defaults).
 If nececssary, you can configure this in `conf/application.conf`.
 + Start a JIRA instance by running `atlas-run-standalone --product jira --version 6.0.1`.
 By default, JIRA will start at `http://localhost:2990/jira`.
 See the [Atlassian SDK documentation](https://developer.atlassian.com/display/DOCS/atlas-run-standalone) for more options.
-++ Log in to the JIRA instance as admin/admin, and change the baseURL to `http://localhost:2990/jira` if necessary.
-All interactions with JIRA must use the same URL (some aspects of OAuth will fail if we mix uses of `localhost` with `my-machine-name`).
+	+ All interactions with JIRA must use the same URL (some aspects of OAuth will fail if we mix uses of `localhost` with `my-machine-name`).
+If necessary, log in to the JIRA instance as admin/admin, and change the baseURL to `http://localhost:2990/jira`.
 + Start the Who's Looking app in dev mode by running `play run` in the app directory.
 It should come up on `http://localhost:9000`.
 Hit that URL in the browser to trigger initialisation logic.
-++ The Connect app should automatically install into the local JIRA instance, but if it doesn't, do so manually by running: ` curl -v -u admin -X POST -d url=http://localhost:9000 http://localhost:2990/jira/rest/remotable-plugins/latest/installer`
+	+ The Connect app should automatically install into the local JIRA instance, but if it doesn't, do so manually by running: ` curl -v -u admin -X POST -d url=http://localhost:9000 http://localhost:2990/jira/rest/remotable-plugins/latest/installer`
-++ Create an issue in JIRA, view it, and ensure the "Who's Looking?" panel is visible and populated.

-You can now make changes to Who's Looking code, which the Play framework will pick up automatically as new requests come in.
+You can now create an issue in JIRA, view it, and ensure the "Who's Looking?" panel is visible and populated.
+If you make changes to Who's Looking code, the Play framework will pick up the code changes as new requests come in.